ACE-Router: Generalizing History-Aware Routing from MCP Tools to the Agent Web: Method

 The goal of the router is to select candidates that best match the current state from a set of semantically and functionally related options.
 To support this objective during trajectory synthesis, it is crucial to expose the router to candidates that are not only relevant to the current query, but also closely related in terms of functionality or dependency structure.

-To effectively scale the candidate space and bolster the discriminative capability against semantically close candidates, we construct a candidate graph over the initial candidate set, where nodes correspond to candidates (e.g., tools or agents), and edges capture semantic similarity or functional dependencies between them.Building on this graph, we further enrich the candidate space through a Self-Evolutionary mutation process, which synthesizes new candidate variants from existing ones.
+To effectively scale the candidate space and bolster the discriminative capability against semantically close candidates, we construct a candidate graph over the initial candidate set, where nodes correspond to candidates (e.g., tools or agents), and edges capture semantic similarity or functional dependencies between them.
+Building on this graph, we further enrich the candidate space through a self-evolutionary mutation process that synthesizes new candidate variants from existing ones, inspired by methods such as Self-Evolve~\cite{novikov2025alphaevolve}.